LGSanders65/Equal-Opportunity-Diversity/README.md

-My project is about: How Diversity is Achieved and also Critical
+<i>My project is about: How Diversity is Achieved and also Critical</i>

 Index.html file contains main page with link to second.html page